aamoussa97/InventorySystem/README.md

 # InventorySystem

 ## About
-InventorySystem is a project made by Ali Moussa (s175119), Oliver Køppen (s175108) and Sebastian Bilde (s175116), in collaboration with three courses in the fourth semester.
+InventorySystem is a project made by Ali Moussa (s175119), Oliver Køppen (s175108) and Sebastian Bilde (s175116), in collaboration with three courses in the fourth semester at DTU.

 InventorySystem as the name implies, allows for a systemised inventory.